 “It’s very easy in Culture Amp to see how you’re going.
 It’s obvious where you’re underperforming.
 With Performance and Engagement combined, it clearly highlights where we might want to focus our attention.”

 This has led to a number of positive business changes.
-During the pandemic, the company focused its priorities on health and wellbeing, and less on productivity, a change that reflected positively in its first Engagement survey with 91% of team members agreeing that ‘My manager genuinely cares about my wellbeing’ (overall Engagement sat at 81%).
+During the pandemic, the company focused its priorities on health and wellbeing, and less on productivity, a change that was reflected positively in its first Engagement survey with 91% of team members agreeing that ‘My manager genuinely cares about my wellbeing’ (overall Engagement sat at 81%).
 Identifying an opportunity to lift the company’s Feedback & Recognition approach based on survey results which placed this at 67%, Yellowfin also established an Impact Awards program to celebrate high-achievers.

 “This has given the company a real lift to see what people are doing at all levels, even new employees who are already making a huge contribution.”